Judge orders Uganda's Bobi Wine freed from house arrest

 Uganda’s election was marred by violence ahead of polling day as well as an internet shutdown that remained in force until four days after the election.
 Social media sites remain restricted.

-Uganda has never witnessed a peaceful transfer of power — one reason why even some within the ruling party publicly urge Museveni to preside over an orderly transition.
+Uganda has never witnessed a peaceful transfer of power — one reason why even some within Museveni's party urge him to preside over an orderly transition.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.